tiiuae/ghaf/docs/src/appendices/glossary.md

 _A board support package is a collection of software used to boot and run the embedded system._

+### CA

+_A certificate authority or certification authority is an entity that stores, signs, issues digital certificates, and bind them to cryptographic keys._

 ### DHCP

 _The Dynamic Host Configuration Protocol is a network protocol that automatically sets IP addresses and other attributes to enable information transfer between network nodes._